Idol 2017 (Sweden)

 Idol 2017 is the thirteenth season of the Swedish Idol series.
 This year, Anders Bagge returned as a judge after a two-year absence.
 Kishti Tomita returned as a judge as well, since her departure in 2007.
 Nikki Amini also returned as judge, having made her debut last season.
 Alexander Kronlund was the new judge.
 Pär Lernström returned as the host.
 Gina Dirawi joined as co-host.
+Daniel Redgert joined as the co-host for Idol Extra.